 Under a 2015 law, Medicare must cease using patient Social Security numbers by 2019.
-To make the change, the Centers for Medicare and Medicaid Services will start issuing new beneficiary cards with an alphanumeric identifier in 2018.
-During the transition period, you can submit claims with either patients’ Social Security number or their new Medicare beneficiary identifier.
+To make the change, the Centers for Medicare and Medicaid Services issued new beneficiary cards with an alphanumeric identifier in 2018.
+Each beneficiary has now received their new card.
+Practices should be sure to bill with the new identifier in order for claims processing.

 Here’s what you need to know:

 - All beneficiaries should now have new cards.
-Many Medicare Administrative Contractors are adding look up tools for easier verification.
+Many Medicare Administrative Contractors provide look up tools for easier verification.
 Be sure you are signed up with your MAC to access to their online portal and receive email updates.
 Your remittance advice should also provide the new number.
+Need to sign up?
+See the listing of MAC websites by state.
+[PDF]

 - Transition period (SSN or new identifier accepted on claims): April 1, 2018, to Dec.
 31, 2019.